mysociety/alaveteli/doc/INSTALL.md

     GRANT ALL PRIVILEGES ON DATABASE foi_test TO foi; ALTER DATABASE foi_development OWNER TO foi;
     ALTER DATABASE foi_test OWNER TO foi;" | psql

+We create using the ``SQL_ASCII`` encoding, because in postgres this is means "no encoding"; and because we handle and store all kinds of data that may not be valid UTF (for example, data originating from various broken email clients that's not 8-bit clean), it's safer to be able to store *anything*, than reject data at runtime.

 # Configure email